 If you’re hiring a professional freelance real estate copywriter for your project you want to be sure you’re getting the most for your money.
-Be it a small ad on Facebook, a blog article for your real estate website, or an entire content creation project.
+Be it a small ad on Facebook or a real estate profile for LinkedIn, a blog article for your real estate website, or an entire content creation project.

 Here are three things that you can do to ensure you get the five-star product you’re looking for.